 - Create relevant activities.
 What are the known, repeatable activities that need to be recommended and executed repeatedly to lead to the key metrics you desire?
 Number of meetings?
 Number of calls?
 Set of follow-up emails?
 If a person consistently does the activities that matter, do you get the key metrics you seek?

 Your system should create business results from the right people doing the right things that lead to your desired outcomes.
 Thinking about what you want and ensuring your database is set up to encourage and support the flow and process for the outcomes you want should be a strategy set up from the beginning.

 Then you can measure the outcomes by monitoring the reports and dashboards which oversee the business processes you enabled within Salesforce.com.

 If you want to read more about strategies and approaches, you can read some key articles from below:

-What you read can help you understand the strategies and work I have done with organizations to help them be successful.
+What you read can help you understand the strategies that I have used to help my clients become successful.
 If you would like to discuss your own needs, let’s talk.
 You can fill out the form above and checkbox the request for help at the bottom of the form.

 It Really is About Success Not Software

 The mantra that started at the turn of the century was “Success Not Software” to emphasize the agility of the cloud.